RahulSharma-10/ScreenShareEasy/README.md

 Allows you to simultaneously watch videos and multitask using the picture-in-picture feature!

-=> Allows you to stream on all platforms like Netflix, Youtube, Hotstar and other video streaming platforms!
+=> Allows you to stream on all platforms like Netflix, Youtube, Hotstar and other Education Based video streaming platforms!

 # Preview & Steps to explain functionality!